schuchert/wikispaces/pages/FitNesse.Tutorials.AlternativeScriptTableSyntax.md

 The second is superficial.

-FitNesse sees: //**Given a dvr with 1 recorder**//, it notices that this matches the pattern: //**Given a dvr with _ recorder**//.
-It matches 1 to _, which is then assigned to one parameter named //**number**//.
+FitNesse sees: **Given a dvr with 1 recorder**, it notices that this matches the pattern: **Given a dvr with _ recorder**.
+It matches 1 to _, which is then assigned to one parameter named **number**.
 FitNesse replaces that pattern with the remaining lines of the script table (the one remaining), which gives:
 {% highlight terminal %}
 givenDvrCanRecord|@number                           |
 {% endhighlight %}